CowZix/website/content/recipes/tart.md

 ## Directions
 1. Chop the chocolate until relatively fine.
 2. Put honey and cream into a saucepan and wait until the cream barely starts to boil.
-3. Add chocolate and stir until incorperated.
+3. Add chocolate and stir until incorporated.
 4. Add butter when temperature drops to around 100F.
-5. Once the butter has completely metled, pour it into the tart.
+5. Once the butter has completely melted, pour it into the tart.

-## Choclate Glaze Ingredients
+## Chocolate Glaze Ingredients
 - 30g Water
 - 35g Heavy Whipping Cream
 - 50g Granulated Sugar